 Before Columbus arrived in 1492, three different peoples inhabited the island: the Ciboneyes, the Guanahatabeyes, and the Taínos.
 The inhabitants called it "Cubanacan," but over time the name was shortened to Cuba.
 The Spanish appointed governors to rule what was called New Spain and the neighboring island of Hispaniola in 1762-63.
-The British briefly occupied Cuba before returning environmental concept for this school were to be like an African village.
-Historians consider the buildings of Las Escuelas Nacionales de Arte to be it to Spain in exchange for Florida.
+The British briefly occupied Cuba before returning it to Spain in exchange for Florida.
 A series of rebellions during the nineteenth century failed to end Spanish rule and claimed the lives of hundreds of thousands of Cubans.
 However, the Spanish-American War resulted in Spanish withdrawal from the island in 1898.
 Following three and a half years of subsequent US military rule, Cuba gained formal independence in 1902.
 Cuba also gained significant economic development, but fell under the control of successive despotic dictators supported by the US.
 In 1959, Fidel Castro led a successful revolution, followed by US withdrawal and mass Cuban immigration to the US.
 Cuba then fell under Russian control until it lost Russian subsidy in 1991.
 The country has been politically and economically isolated from the US, but has gradually gained access to foreign commerce and travel.